Full-Time Student and Future Underwater Welder

 “I took welding in high school and was good at it, but I dropped out of school to go to work.
 After seven years of running convenience stores, I decided that I wanted to make a career change and earn a better living.
 I never thought I could afford college, but what got me back into school was the FAFSA* — it’s paying for me to live and go to school.
 When I found out that I could qualify for student loan money for college, I thought, ‘Why not?’

-“The instructors at Eastfield are really great and take time to help me when I need it.
+“The instructors in the program are really great and take time to help me when I need it.
 I want to take every welding course I can to get the experience I’ll need for my future career: I plan to become an underwater welder and am looking at schools where I can transfer and get that specialty.
-I want to earn my associate degree in Welding first, so I’ll finish what I can at Eastfield and take the last few courses at Mountain View.
 I also plan to earn the Welding certificate with all three specializations.
 Several of the schools I’m looking at will take my credits for transfer, so that’s great.

 “What I like about welding is that it’s a trial and error thing, but once you get the hang of it, it’s like riding a bicycle.
-If I need any tips I can talk to [Eastfield Welding instructors]
+If I need any tips I can talk to [Welding instructors]

 Jeff Mitchell and